egzoniar/ai_interview_assistant/README.md

-Project Description:
+*AI Interview Assistant*

-Create a Python application that acts as a real-time AI assistant for technical interviews.
+A Python application that acts as a real-time AI assistant for technical interviews.

-The application should:
+The application features:

 1. Continuously capture audio from the user's microphone using `pyaudio`.
 2. Stream the audio to **Google Cloud Speech-to-Text API** for: